avangogo/canonical-form/README.md

 This can typically be used to to test if two graphs are isomorphic.

-The algorithm manipulate its input by actions of permutations and by testing equallity, plus some user-defined functions that help to break symmetries.
+The algorithm manipulates its input as a black box by the action of permutations and by testing equallity with element of its orbit, plus some user-defined functions that help to break symmetries.

 ```rust